 If both single and 3 phase current is to be used at the same time, use care not to overload any one circuit.
 Subtract the amount of the 3 phase load from the plant capacity.
-Divide the remainder by 3, and this is the load that may be taken from any one circuit for single phase current.
+Divide the remainder by 3, and this is the phase current.
 For example, a 3 phase 10,000 watt load is used.
 This leaves 15,000 watts available for single phase, if the plant capacity is 25,000 watts.
 One third of this 15,000 watts is 5,000 watts, which is the amount that may be taken from each of the 3 single phase circuits.
-Do not attempt to take all 15,000 in this example off one circuit, as overloading of generator will result.
-LOAD WIRE CONNECTIONS. - Load wire connections are to be made to a large terminal block mounted inside the control box.
-Access to the terminal block is gained by removing the screws from the instrument panel and swinging the panel out on its hinge.
-Bring the load wires in through one of the knock-out sections provided in the side of the box.
-All wiring must be in accordance with national and local electrical codes.
+Do not attempt to take all 15,000 watts in this example off one circuit, as overloading of the generator will result.